Matyxus/UTC-v2/README.md

    ```
    ![converter example](Images/converter_input_example.PNG)
 3. Generate scenario. \
-Scenarios can be found in (UTC/Project/Traci/scenarios) and they consist of:
+Scenarios can be found in (UTC/utc/data/scenarios) and they consist of:
    ```
-   name
+   scenarios
-   │   simulation.sumocfg
+      |
-   │   routes.ruo.xml
+      └─── simulation ("[scenario].sumocfg", where scenario is name chosen by user) └─── routes ("[scenario].ruo.xml" files)
-   │   info.txt (file containing commands used go generate this scenario) │   (If planner was used, then more '.sumocfg' and 'info' files) │   (statistics if their generation was enabled) └───problems (pddl representation of problem) └───results (pddl results of planner)
+      └─── statistics (folder containg statistics, same name as generated [scenario]) └─── problems (".pddl" problem files, name of scenario as prefix in files) └─── results (".pddl" results files, name of scenario as prefix in files)
    ```
 4. (Optional) Generate sub-graph for road network used in scenario. \
 Planners can take long time to generate solutions if road network (or number of cars)